facebook/zstd/contrib/linux-kernel/README.md

 # Linux Kernel Patch

 There are two pieces, the `zstd_compress` and `zstd_decompress` kernel modules, and the BtrFS patch.
-The patches are based off of the linux kernel version 4.9.
+The patches are based off of the linux kernel master branch (version 4.10).
-The BtrFS patch is not present in its entirety yet.

 ## Zstd Kernel modules